PaloAltoNetworks/kafka-exporter-example/README.md

 ## Description

-This repository contains the first steps of the kafka exporter It is based on the [events-exporter](https://github.com/aporeto-inc/events-exporter)
+This repository contains the first steps of the Kafka exporter It is based on the [events-exporter](https://github.com/aporeto-inc/events-exporter)

 ### How to develop